Valley Spring Junior High

 Tech>Truth (Unless morally abhorrent)

 TLDR:I like fun clash based around well-thought out arguments.
 I love phil debate; especially less commonly read authors.
-Tricks are some of my favorite arguments if they're original and well-explained.
-Theory and Ks are valid to.
-LARP is sometimes ok.
+Theory and Ks are great too.
+LARP is sometimes ok but I generally don't like it,

-LARP-4/S-If u don't justify consequences and just say u outweigh I WILL DROP YOU.
+LARP-3/4-If u don't justify consequences and just say u outweigh I WILL DROP YOU.
 I find the inability of LARP debaters to understand and debate against phil and K's to be madding.
-Outside of that, I am fine voting on this, so long as you have clearly explained why ur framing is better, but I will have a bias against any phil arguments owing to my personal belief that util is morally abhorrent.
+Outside of that, I am fine voting on this, so long as you have clearly explained why ur framing is better

 K's-1/2-K's can be fun if they make sense.
 I do tend to buy anti-K theory against K's with really abusive alts, but can obviously be convinced otherwise.